gitandre/INF3708-Software-Project-Management/README.md

-# NF3708-Software-Project-Management
+# NF3708-Software-Project-Management Exam Prep

 ---

 ### Disclaimer

 This document is meant for learning purposes and comes with no guarantee of accuracy or correctness.
-Do your own research and use it as a tool to double-check your own work, attempts and understanding
+Do your own research and use it as a tool to double-check your own work, attempts and understanding.

 ---